 - Capsular Contracture.
 Capsular contracture almost always requires revisional surgery to fix.
 Most cases of capsular contracture occur in women who have saline implants, implants that are over the muscle, implants that were placed through the nipple, or old implants that are ruptured.
 Breast implant revision surgery for capsular contracture can be a very complicated procedure with a great deal of unpredictability in the healing process and final result.
 If your breast implants are getting firm or hard, or if she are changing shape, schedule an appointment to see a plastic surgeon as soon as you can.
 If you have a capsular contracture, the surgery will have a much higher likelihood of success if you intervene early.

-Most patient can return to work within 24-48 hours after surgery as long as they have a job where no heavy lifting or strenuous activity is required.
+Most patients can return to work within 24-48 hours after surgery as long as they have a job where no heavy lifting or strenuous activity is required.
 If you are having revisional surgery for capsular contracture, your recovery time will vary depending on the complexity of your procedure, so this is something you’ll have to discuss with your surgeon during your consultation..

 Breast implant revision surgery is not nearly as painful as your original breast augmentation.
 Most patients will be fine with just a few pain pills after the procedure, and can return to normal daily activities within 24-48 hours.
 Again, this may be different if you a capsular contracture.